Data assimilation is about determining a model state from observations.

 \[ \begin{align} \mathbf{y}^TR^{-1}H\mathbf{x} &= \left(R^{-1}H\mathbf{x}\right)^T\mathbf{y} = \mathbf{x}^TH^TR^{-1}\mathbf{y}. \end{align} \]

-It was used that $R^{-1}$ is orthogonal.
-Therefore applies
+Here it was used that $R^{-1}$ is orthogonal.
+Thus one has

 \[ \begin{align} \left(\mathbf{y} - H\mathbf{x}\right)^TR^{-1}\left(\mathbf{y} - H\mathbf{x}\right) &= \mathbf{y}^TR^{-1}\mathbf{y} - 2\mathbf{x}^TH^TR^{-1}\mathbf{y} + \mathbf{x}^TH^TR^{-1}H\mathbf{x}\nonumber\\ &= \mathbf{y}^TR^{-1}\mathbf{y} - 2\mathbf{x}^TH^TR^{-1}\mathbf{y} + \left(\mathbf{x}^TH^TR^{-1}H\right)^T\cdot\mathbf{x}\nonumber\\ &= \mathbf{y}^TR^{-1}\mathbf{y} - 2\mathbf{x}^TH^TR^{-1}\mathbf{y} + \left(H^TR^{-1}H\mathbf{x}\right)\cdot\mathbf{x}.\tag{31.30}\label{eq:3d-var_deriv} \end{align} \]